U.S. Stocks Slide After Trump Signals Further Delays to China Deal

 Mr. Goltermann said big U.S. companies, especially in the tech sector, have a lot to lose if the European Union were to take a tougher stance.
 U.S. investment banks also have significant exposure to Europe and could be a target for EU regulators, Mr. Goltermann added.

 Trade-sensitive stocks led the Dow industrials lower.
-Shares of Boeing fell nearly 2% along with other industrial stalwarts, including 3M and Caterpillar.
+Shares of Caterpillar fell 2.1% along with other industrial stalwarts, including 3M and Boeing.
 Apple also fell, shedding 2.3%.
+Merck was the only blue-chip stock in the green, rising less than 0.1%.

 Banks stumbled alongside the pullback in bond yields, which tends to hurt lenders' profitability.
-Shares of Goldman Sachs and JPMorgan Chase fell 3.2% and 1.9%, respectively.
+Shares of Goldman Sachs Group and JPMorgan Chase fell 2.8% and 1.8%, respectively.

 The declines reverberated through the stock market Tuesday well beyond just the Dow.
 Shares of tech, industrial, consumer discretionary and financial stocks in the S&P 500 all fell more than 1%.